nxp-auto-linux/ipc-shm/sample/README.rst

 Prerequisites
 =============
- - EVB board for S32V234 silicon, cut 2.0, maskset 1N81U or
+ - hardare platform listed in "IPCF Shared Memory Kernel Driver for Linux"
- - Synopsis VDK for S32xx presilicon (same version as for NXP Auto Linux BSP)
+ - NXP Automotive Linux BSP

 Building the application
 ========================
-This module is built with Yocto from NXP Auto Linux BSP.
+This module is built with Yocto from NXP Auto Linux BSP, but can also be built manually, if needed.

-Note: modules are also included in NXP Auto Linux BSP pre-built image (fsl-image-sim) that can be downloaded from NXP Auto Linux BSP Flexera catalog.
+Note: modules are also included in NXP Auto Linux BSP pre-built images that can
+      be downloaded from NXP Auto Linux BSP Flexera catalog.

 Building with Yocto
 -------------------